zzeng1998/EvidSV/README.md

 ## Overview
 The **EvidSV** dataset supports research on fake news video detection and multi-view knowledge enhancement.
-It accompanies the ACM MM 2025 paper:
+It is associated with the ACM MM 2025 paper:

 **Paper:**
 [Understand, Refine and Summarize: Multi-View Knowledge Progressive Enhancement Learning for Fake News Video Detection](https://dl.acm.org/doi/10.1145/3746027.3754551)